By Abby Sorensen, Editor

 B2B marketers should not assume that your colleagues outside of the marketing department understand what content marketing is or how it works.

-Yes, content marketing been around for years.
+Yes, content marketing has been around for years.
 But just because it seems straightforward to marketers doesn't mean sales teams and executives are familiar with the what, when, why, and how.

 Marketers need to educate everyone from subject matter experts to individual business development reps on what content marketing is and why it's so important for growth.

 The below terms are commonly used in content marketing but might be unfamiliar to non-marketers.
 Share them with your colleagues any time you meet to talk about your content strategy.

 The FAQ section is designed to help marketers anticipate what kinds of questions they'll face from sales reps and executive team members about content marketing.
 Even if you haven't asked them directly and openly, it's safe to assume this is what your non-marketing colleagues are thinking.
 Use these questions to prep for that ever-important meeting where you bring everyone to the same table to discuss content marketing goals and strategies.

 Common Content Marketing Terminology